 Did the Decedent Intend to Make a Gift?

 To constitute a gift there must be an unequivocal intent by the maker of the gift to give a gift.
 This is called “donative intent”.
 Let’s use an example.
 The creation of a joint account, with a right of survivorship, in a bank or other financial institution does not, by itself, constitute a gift by the creator of the account when he or she places another person’s name on the account.
 Instead the analysis “turns on whether the depositor’s intent in creating the account was to make a gift or solely to establish an account for convenience (being able to write checks and do the banking when necessary for the depositor).
-The most common situation is when a parent creates a joint checking account, savings account or CD at the bank and names their power of attorney or a trusted family member (generally a child) as the joint account holder.
+The most common situation is when a parent creates a joint checking account, savings account, brokerage account, or CD at the bank and names their power of attorney or a trusted family member (generally a child) as the joint account holder.
 Many times, a parent does this for convenience purposes so that the child, Power of Attorney (POA) can make deposits and withdrawal of funds as needed and for the benefit of the parent.

 Gifts Made Just Prior to Death

-A “gift” made just before death (commonly called a “death bed gift”) is a gift made by a person with the expectation of imminent or pending death.
+A “gift” made just before death (commonly called a “death bed gift”) is a gift made by a dying person with the expectation of imminent or pending death.
 To constitute a death bed gift, the gift must satisfy the following conditions: 1) The gift must be made by the donor with actual or intuitive knowledge of the donor’s impending death; 2) the donor must die of the disorder, illness, disease contemplated; 3) the donor must be competent at the time of making the gift even while facing his/her imminent death; 4) the donor must have intended to make the gift; 5) the donor must make an actual delivery of the property/gift that is, unequivocal and complete during the donor’s lifetime and; 6) the donee must accept the gift.

 All the above are important factors to keep in mind when contemplating a challenge to a gift made prior to death;